bitgamergws1/handwriting-synthesis-conformer/handwriting_ai_documentation_english.md

-# Handwriting Synthesis AI - Complete Documentation -English Version
+# Handwriting Synthesis AI - Complete Documentation (English Version)
 ### Learn from zero: how this AI turns text into human-like handwriting

 This document is written so that even if you have absolutely no background